bschultz1990/Launchpad/README.md

 # Disclaimer
 This software comes with no warranty.
 If you hit the wrong button, you will make Evosus spaz out.
 At best, I've had to close some random dialog boxes.
 At worst, I've had a payment entered prematurely.
 This software is optional.
 If you intend to use it, please be aware of the risks.

 This software copies and pastes sensitive data such as names, email addresses, and phone numbers.
 However, it does not store this data.
 After you close Launchpad, it forgets the order data entirely.
 [Here is my code]() so you can verify.
+Any pictures in this guide or code in this repository have obsured or faked names, addresses, phone numbers, order numbers, and payment method numbers in order to protect privacy.

 # Installation
 Grab the release from the [Releases page]().
 Unzip wherever you'd like to put it and run.